msantelli/m_peirce/README.md

 - The generator doesn't capitalize arguments properly
 - The sentences list are grammaticaly weird and very basic and are just placeholders.
 Any .txt with sentences will work if you want to use your own.
 - The wrong rule is paired with Disjunction Introduction, it should be A / A and B
+- Very few Natural Language variations of the templates are a bit forced, confusing or artificial.
+This will be corrected or clarified before publishing results.

 ---